Skip to content

 The window is up to 16 bytes before + 16 bytes after the error offset, clamped at buffer boundaries.
 Non-printable bytes render as . in the ASCII sidecar.
 The window layout is fixed at 16 bytes per row with an 8-byte gap for readability; the format is byte-for-byte identical in Rust (MarcError::detailed()) and Python (MrrcException.detailed()).

-The bytes_near attribute on the exception is None when the parser did not have access to a buffer at the point the error was raised (e.g., for wrapping variants like IoError / XmlError / JsonError, or for error paths that do not yet plumb the buffer through).
+The bytes_near attribute on the exception is None when the parser did not have access to a buffer at the point the error was raised (e.g., for wrapping variants like IoError / XmlError / JsonError, or for error paths that do not have buffer access at error time).

 Pickle round-trip